-Any member of your family who is between ages 16 and 60 – and not exempt – must register for work during the SNAP application process.
-106 C.M.R. §362.310.
-SNAP work registration rules are different from the ABAWD time limit and ABAWD work rules.
-See What is the “ABAWD” 3-month time limit for childless adults age 18 to 50 ?
+Any member of your household who is over 16 and under 60 years old – and not exempt – must register for work during the SNAP application process, this happens when you sign the application.106 C.M.R. § 362.310(link is external).
+SNAP work registration rules are different from the ABAWD time limit rules.

-- You will not quit a job unless you have a good reason (“good cause”).
-This applies to jobs that are 30 hours per week or more.
+- You will not quit a job where you are working 30 hours a week or more unless you have a good reason (“good cause”).

 - If you are working 30 hours or more, you will not reduce your hours to less than 30 hours a week unless you have a good reason.